This Is How Long It Takes To Make Wine At Home!

-This is a general rule when homebrewing anything, always sanitize literally everything, this includes all your equipment, bottles, airlocks, tubes, vials, and even some ingredients.
+This is a general rule when homebrewing anything, always sanitize literally everything (Amazon link), this includes all your equipment, bottles, airlocks, tubes, vials, and even some ingredients.
 Along with this, you can even purify the water you use to completely delete any form of threat that hostile bacteria can enter your wine batch.

 Use of Natural Yeast

 In an earlier blog post, I talked about the natural fermentation that some winemakers use.
 These recipes using natural yeast rely on the yeast found on grapes and in the air, but generally, have a higher chance of contamination compared to using manually added yeast.

 Using this method, you allow yeast into your wine, but it also allows for unwanted bacteria to possibly enter your wine batch, which can create complications.